Why Get a Bamboo Tattoo?

-Once you have taken the plunge and decided to get a tattoo, then most people will go for a machine tattoo for their first inking.
-Mainly because this is the most common method and also the quickest and least painful option.
-But most people don’t stop at one tattoo.
+Once you have taken the plunge and decided to get a tattoo, then most people will go for a normal tattoo for their first inking.
+Mainly because this is the most common method and also the quickest and least painful option at a tattoo studio.
+But most people don’t stop at one inking.
 After some researching many people decide to get a bamboo tattoo (also called stick and poke tattoo).
 This is a traditional method of tattooing.

-How Does a Bamboo Tattoo Differ From a Machine Tattoo?
+How Does a Bamboo Tattoo Differ From a Machine (Pen) Tattoo?

 The obvious difference is that one is done by hand and the other by machine.
 A traditional bamboo refers to an ancient technique whereby the tattoo is made using a fine, sharpened bamboo stick which is hand poked into the skin to create the design.
 Nowadays bamboo sticks aren’t used.
 The stick will be made of wood or stainless steel with an interchangeable metal tip.

 The tip usually has a line of five needles.
 This means that a good tattooist can draw extremely fine lines using this stick and poke method.
-Unlike a machine tattoo, where the needles on the tip are arranged in a circular formation.
+Unlike a pen tattoo, where the needles on the tip of the gun are arranged in a circular formation.

 Another difference is how the tattooist moves the tip to create the design.
-In the bamboo tattoo method, the tip is manually pushed and pulled out of the skin, the tattooist moving the tip each time to create the pattern.
+In the traditional method, the tip is manually pushed and pulled out of the skin, the tattooist moving the tip each time to create the pattern.
 The skin in punctured, but not torn.
 With a tattoo gun, the needles don’t leave the skin, they are pulled across it, tearing the skin, as the tattooist draws.
 This is an important distinction.
-And the reason why although a bamboo tattoo takes longer to apply.
-It’s also the reason why a bamboo tattoo is (usually) far less painful and heals far faster than a machine tattoo.
+And the reason why it is (usually) far less painful and heals far faster than a machine tattoo.

-Consequently, there’s no swelling or scabbing with a bamboo tattoo.
+Consequently, there’s no swelling or scabbing with bamboo tattoos.
 The tattoo will not peel or get very itchy like one done by a machine sometimes will.
-Bamboo tattoos will heal within a couple of days.
-And, unlike machine tatts, there’s no problem going in the sun or swimming a day or two after getting a bamboo tattoo.
+They will heal within a couple of days.
+And, unlike machine tatts, there’s no problem going in the sun or swimming a day or two after getting it.

 Yes.
 For a couple of reasons.
 Firstly, it takes around twice as long to do do a bamboo tattoo compared to a machine tattoo.
-Secondly, Most tattooists will just learn to use a machine.
-They won’t invest in the additional time and training required to master the traditional bamboo / stick and poke style of tattooing.
+Secondly, most tattooists will just learn to use a pen.
+Tattoo shops won’t invest in the additional time and training required to master the traditional bamboo / stick and poke style of tattooing.

 Aftercare for both types of tattoos is initially the same.
 The new tattoo needs to be kept moisturized and covered for the first few hours.
 You should also wash it if it gets dirty, then gently pat it dry.
 Once dry, apply anti-bacterial cream to keep the skin moist and clean.

 It will take a couple of weeks for a new bamboo tattoo to fully heal.
-A machine tattoo will take around a month to fully heal, and in that time there will often be some swelling and scabbing.
+An iron or pen tattoo will take around a month to fully heal, and in that time there will often be some swelling and scabbing.

 As mentioned above bamboo tattoos are a traditional way of tattooing.
-Machine tattoos are much quicker, far more versatile and more detailed.
-Any design can be done by bamboo tattoo.
-But realistically, unless you want a traditional Buddhist design or something very basic, then you will be better off getting a machine tattoo.
+Iron or pen tattoos are much quicker, far more versatile and more detailed.
+Any design can be done using bamboo.
+But realistically, unless you want a traditional Buddhist design or something very basic, then you will be better off getting a regular tattoo at any experienced local tattoo shops.
 Simply because the lines will be cleaner, shading more distinctive, colors brighter and details sharper with a machine tattoo.

-Bamboo tattooing take years of practice and experience to master.
-Not every tattooist can learn how to see the stick and poke method to accurately judge the depth the needles go into the skin and ensure that a bamboo tattoo is sharp and doesn’t fade.
+This style and the associated bamboo tattoo designs take years of practice and experience to master.
+Not every tattooist can easily learn the stick and poke method to accurately judge the depth the needles go into the skin and ensure that the design is sharp and doesn’t fade.

 Getting a bamboo tattoo is a more spiritual experience and so not suited to everyone.
-A good tattooist will always steer clients towards having a machine tattoo if they feel a design won’t be pleasing to the eye when done in the traditional method.
-It’s important to always ask to see portfolios before getting a bamboo tattoo done.
+A good tattooist will always steer clients towards having a pen tattoo if they feel a design won’t be pleasing to the eye when done in the traditional method.
+Make sure to always ask to see design portfolios at tattoo shops before having one done.

 Getting a Bamboo Tattoo in Thailand

-Jake, a reader of this site, emailed me and wanted to pass on his recent experience of getting a bamboo tattoo during a stay on Koh Chang.
+Jake, a reader of this site, emailed me and wanted to pass on his recent experience of getting a bamboo tattoo in Thailand during a stay on Koh Chang.

 And that was something he kind of regretted, tribal designs look cool, but that’s it.
 There’s no deeper significance.
 He’d read about sak yant tattoos and wanted to get one done.

-On arrival on Koh Chang he headed to Lonely beach, to the tattooists’s row.
-A sidestreet in the bar area with a dozen hole in the wall tattoo artists.
+On arrival on Koh Chang he headed to Lonely beach, to the tattooists’ row.
+A side street in the bar area with a dozen hole in the wall tattoo shops.
+All owned by experienced artists.
 Several of which specialise in bamboo and sak yant tattoos.

 Cleanliness and sanitation are hot topics now due to coronavirus.
 So at this point I should mention that Jake had his tattoo done in 2019, in the pre-covid19 times.
 Even so, the same advice still applies when it comes to finding a good tattooist.
-The shop should be spotlessly clean and all needles and equipment sterilized.
-The tattooist should wear disposable gloves ( and nowadays also a face mask) .
+Make sure the shop is spotlessly clean and all needles and equipment sterilized.
+The tattooist should wear disposable gloves (and nowadays also a face mask).

-A tattoo is essentially an open wound, which is why you must be satisfied with the cleanliness of any shop before getting ink done.
+A tattoo is essentially an open wound, which is why you must be satisfied with the cleanliness of any shop before getting a bamboo tattoo in Thailand.